getodk/pyodk/README.md

 ## Install

-The currently supported Python version for `pyodk` is 3.12.
+The currently supported Python versions for `pyodk` are 3.10 to 3.13 (the primary development version is 3.12).
 If this is different from the version you use for other projects, consider using [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple versions of Python.

-The currently supported Central version is v2024.1.0.
+The currently supported Central version is v2024.3.1.
 Newer or older Central versions will likely work too, but convenience (non-HTTP) methods assume this version.
 If you see a 404 error or another server error, please verify the version of your Central server.

 ### From pip